About

 I often channel my ancient ancestors and animal allies in my work.
 I try to honor all peoples, plants and creatures by creating reminders of our connection to each other and most of all the great mystery of being alive.

-Connection is our truth.
+We are Nature and Connection is our truth.

 Past and Current Exhibitions: